mat-docs/ATLAS.DisplayAPI.Site/docs/index.md

 All ATLAS functionality is built on top of the ATLAS Platform and Presentation APIs.
 These APIs should be seen as "internal/private APIs" that are actively developed and changed between each ATLAS release.

-All Data access is through the SQL Race API.

 The Display API is a thin wrapper over these internal APIs, providing a stable and versioned API for third parties to develop custom display plugins.
 Changes to the Display API is purely additive, meaning custom display plugins remain compatible with future releases of ATLAS.

+!!! note

+    All data access is through the SQL Race API.

 ### Direct use of Platform and Presentation APIs